|

 The first step is to contact us.
 We will be able to determine the nature of your complaint, if we can handle it, and – if so – what the best way to handle it is.

-Do Complaints Have to be made in writing?
+Do complaints have to be made in writing?

 It depends.
 Some issues can be resolved quickly without paperwork.
 However, for complicated, formal investigations a written complaint, together with documentation will be necessary.
 Read more